nmenon1215/Reversi/README.md

   - Modularized our controller and view
   - Implemented a features interface
   - Added the Provider's view and made it compliant with our controller and model
+  - To place a piece, press 'm'
+  - To skip a turn, press 'p'
+  - Skip is only supported when the player cannot make any other move (Design choice)

 #### Working vs. Non-working Features
   -